ryoy531/Asm2sv/README.md

 ```

 ## Commands and tutorial
-Asm2sv has multiple commands as follows.
-We would like to show the usages through the tutorial presented below.
+Asm2sv has multiple command options as follows.
+We would like to show the usages through the tutorial dataset.
+Please obtain it via [Daizu-net](https://daizu-net.dna.affrc.go.jp/ap/top)
 - check
 - gfftolist
 - run